Subjected in Hope

 But you know, if you live any length of time and suffered much or thought much about it, you have to have a place to stand when you’re hugging.
 If the ground starts to give way underneath, all the hugging in the world doesn’t help.
 Hugging can get very thin, very shallow, and very sentimental.
 It doesn’t work over the long haul, only to hug.
 There has to be a place to stand.
 I mean a solid, biblical, rock-solid ground.
 And one of the ways the Bible gives that is by putting suffering, Matt’s, yours, mine, the globe’s, in a global context, and that’s what I’m going to do.

 There’s a passage of Scripture that does this.
 I didn’t decide that this should be done.
 God decided that this should be done, and he put it in his book.
-If you like to look at it with me, it’s Romans chapter eight, verses 18-25.
+If you like to look at it with me, it’s Romans chapter 8, verses 18–25.
 Romans 8:18-25 is one of my favorite passages.
 I think Romans is the greatest book in the Bible.
-I think Romans eight, is the greatest chapter and the greatest book in the Bible.
-I won’t argue that this is the greatest paragraph, and the greatest chapter, and the greatest book in the Bible, but it comes close.
+I think Romans 8 is the greatest chapter in the greatest book in the Bible.
+I won’t argue that this is the greatest paragraph in the greatest chapter in the greatest book in the Bible, but it comes close.

 Cosmic Heirs Must Suffer